Health and Safety

-Approval Date: 2013-02-07
+Approval Date: 2017-02-02

-Effective Date: 2013-03-01
+Effective Date: 2017-02-02

-Review Date: 2015-02-07
+Review Date: 2018-02-02

 Contractor - A person, partnership, or corporation bound under a contract to execute work on behalf of the University or at a University facility.

-Every Supervisor is responsible for fulfilling the requirements of the University's Health and Safety Management System.
-They are also responsible for taking every reasonable precaution to protect and promote the health and safety of those workers under their supervision.
+7. Supervisors are responsible for fulfilling the applicable requirements of the University's HSMS.
+They are also responsible for taking every reasonable precaution to protect and promote the health and safety of those Workers under their supervision.

-Memorial University cooperates with established health and safety committees, Contractors, and Members of the University Community to ensure that the requirements of the Occupational Health and Safety Act and the University's Health and Safety Management System are fully implemented and integrated into all University work, study, and research activities.
+9. The University, through the Office of the Chief Risk Officer, will cooperate with established WHSCs and Members of the University Community to ensure that the requirements of the Occupational Health and Safety Act and the University's HSMS are implemented and integrated into University activities.